jcouv/jcouv.github.io/_posts/2016-02-14-git-internals-remotes.md

 After this rebase, if we try to update the `master` branch with a merge of the `experiment` branch, this will be a fast-forward merge.
 It simply updates the `master` reference and does not require creating a two-parent commit.
 ![git-fast-forward.png]({{site.baseurl}}/archives/images/git-fast-forward.png)

+This example used two local branch names, but the operations work exactly the same with one remote branch, which is read-only, and one local branch, which will be updated.